 In addition to these victories in courtrooms coast to coast, Daniel has litigated hundreds of other cases against some of the nation’s largest corporations and the scientists they hire to defend them.
 On a daily basis, he secures significant settlements for the firm’s clients and their families in these additional cases before a trial or a verdict is warranted.

-Daniel is a recognized member of the renowned National Trial Lawyers “Top 40 under 40” for 2014 and 2015.
-Also in 2014 and 2015, the National Academy of Personal Injury Attorneys named him a winner of its “Top Ten Under 40” award and is a member of the American Bar Association and the New York Bar Association.
+Since 2018, Best Lawyers has ranked Daniel as one of the “Best Lawyers in America” in the area of Mass Tort Litigation/Class Action – Plaintiffs.
+He was also a recognized member of the National Trial Lawyers “Top 40 under 40” for 2014 and 2015.
+Those same years, the National Academy of Personal Injury Attorneys also named him a winner of its “Top Ten Under 40” award.
+He is a member of the American Bar Association and the New York Bar Association.

 Before becoming an asbestos attorney, Daniel served as an assistant district attorney for King’s County (Brooklyn), New York as a felony trial-attorney and a criminal-court supervisor.
 As a felony trial-attorney and a criminal-court supervisor, he obtained the convictions of hundreds of criminals, often as a result of verdict at trial.

-Daniel is admitted to practice law in New York and the federal courts of New York, with admission to the U.S. District Court in the Eastern and Southern Districts of New York.
+Daniel is admitted to practice law in New York, Pennsylvania and Louisiana and the federal courts of New York, with admission to the U.S. District Court in the Eastern and Southern Districts of New York.
 In 1999, he received a B.A. degree from Georgetown University and went on to earn his J. D. from Brooklyn Law School.